SD › Melbourne Travel

 Several blocks further down from Southbank and only a few tram stops from the city center, South Melbourne is an upmarket residential area devoid of tourists.
 It is home to the magnificent Melbourne Gardens (packed with trees, statues, glasshouses, and colonial-era buildings) and Albert Park (based around a lake and encircled by a 5km path ideal for walking, jogging, and cycling).
 Only 3kms away is St Kilda, with its extended beach and alluring amenities.

-Best Stuff: Pullman Melbourne Albert Park (functional and facing Albert Park) • Mercure Albert Park (great value and fab location) • Coppersmith Hotel (chic design and suburban vibe) • Lûmé restaurant • Windows Restaurant (overlooking a lake and contemporary cuisine) • Arcadia Hotel pub/restaurant • South Melbourne Market • Cycling • Walking • Melbourne (botanic) Gardens • Aboriginal Heritage Walk • Children’s Garden • Ornamental Lake • Albert Park • Albert Park Golf Course • Melbourne Sports & Aquatic Centre • Australian Grand Prix
+Best Stuff: Pullman Albert Park (functional and facing Albert Park) • Mercure Albert Park (great value and fab location) • Coppersmith (chic design and suburban vibe) • Lûmé restaurant • Windows Restaurant (overlooking a lake and contemporary cuisine) • Arcadia Hotel pub/restaurant • South Melbourne Market • Cycling • Walking • Melbourne (botanic) Gardens • Aboriginal Heritage Walk • Children’s Garden • Ornamental Lake • Albert Park • Albert Park Golf Course • Melbourne Sports & Aquatic Centre • Australian Grand Prix

 98. St Kilda